nandans16/progchessAI/README.md

 *NN_training.py*

 This script is used to define the CNN model that is to be used and also to train it using the samples that were created using NN_data_generation.py.
 This script also generates plots for the training and test errors for a batch gradient descent using SGD and MSE loss.
 The code is largely borrowed from the PyTorch tutorial in https://pytorch.org/tutorials/beginner/blitz/neural_networks_tutorial.html.
 The functions and code for the weight updates have been borrowed from the class notes for CIS 667 course, EECS department, Syracuse University, Fall '21.
-The weights are stored in a .pth file, so that it can be reused without the need to retrain the network.
+The weights are stored in a **nn_1_weights.pth** file, so that it can be reused without the need to retrain the network.

 This repository also includes the files *train_data_input.pkl*, *train_data_target.pkl*, *test_data_input.pkl* and *test_data_target.pkl* which have 1682 training samples and 804 test samples.
 The files labelled input contain the state and encoded board representations and the target files are those that contain the target output of the CNN.